kumbulanit/t-sql/sql trainning/untitled/module 2/Lab_Introduction_to_T-SQL_Querying.md

 2. Find all employees hired after January 1, 2021.

-3. Find all employees in the IT department (DepartmentID = 1).
+3. Find all employees in the IT d.DepartmentName (DepartmentID = 1).

 4. Find all employees whose first name starts with 'J'.